Bikeman868/Urchin/readme.md

 ## Next Steps
 If you want to contribute to this project, these are the next most important tasks

-* Add support for multiple datacenters
+* Change input boxes for application, environment and datacenter to drop-down lists.
-* Fix issues with the database persistence package
+* Fix issues with the database persistence package.
 * Write scripts to create databases for Microsoft SQL Server and Postgresql.
 * Add user accounts and granular permissions.
 * Add UI functionallity to move/copy rules between versions.